NicLandajo/comfyui-preview-image-monitor/README.md

 Quickstart: Open "1. basic install instructions.txt" file.

 Documentation: On the works.
+Youtube tutorial coming soon too.

 Support: "Join the community effort to keep this project evolving!
 Your support is crucial.
 A small donation—even the price of a coffee— from freelancers, studios, agencies, or any member of the ComfyUI community helps ensure continued development and improvement."
+THANK YOU!
 Donation links:
 https://buymeacoffee.com/nicolaslandajo